djizco/mern-boilerplate/README.md

 ```

 ## Setup Instructions

+Note: This is now a github template project.
+This makes copying the contents of the project
+into a new repo very simple.

 To setup your own project, you will need to copy the contents of this project into a new repo.
 You will need to update the content in these files to names of your project and yourself: